appsemble/appsemble/docs/development/theming.md

 `background-color: var(--primary-color)`.
 An appropriately readable shade for the text of each color can be found by appending `-invert` to the variable name.

-Aside from color-related theme properties, the ‘tile layer’ used on components that display a map (such as `map` and `form`) can be customized using the `tileLayer` property by specifying a ‘URL template’.
+Aside from color-related theme properties, the tile layer used on components that display a map (such as `map` and `form`) can be customized using the `tileLayer` property by specifying a URL template.

 ### Example